BPerezLamarque/Scripts/Metabarcoding/tutorial_metabarcoding/README.md

 <br>

-**Optional:** In some datasets, the demultiplexing step may be incomplete and the primer sequences may still be present in the reads (this can be easily detected in the FastQC output).
+**Optional step:** In some datasets, the demultiplexing step may be incomplete and the primer sequences may still be present in the reads (this can be easily detected in the FastQC output).
 In this case, the following step needs to be run:

 ```bash